tpook92/MoBPS/README.md

 We are always thankful for advice, for additional things to implement, feedback and/or reports of errors.

 # Web-based interface
-The web-based interface is finally online at www.mobps.de (http://134.76.18.242/).
+The web-based interface is finally online at www.mobps.de.

-For testing we are providing a test user (EAAPguest, password: eaap2019 ).
+For testing we are providing a Guest User.
 This user is not allowed to use our backend server simulations, but can at least try to set up his simulations and download resulting json-files that can than be simulated via json.simulation() in the MoBPS R-package.

-Note that this web-interface is still under active development with the final structure of data storage not 100% set.
-Additional providing feedback on "False" input for the tool is still a major concern to guide the user in inputing resonable / expected things.
-This web-based interface is expilicitly NOT part of our recently submitted paper // biorvix manuscript.
-A seperate publication on this will follow, but do not expect this to be ready soon.
-Until offer close collaboration and assistants in setting up your  simulation study (contact: torsten.pook@uni-goettingen.de for that).
-We are interested in collaborations with partners from both industry and academia.
+A separte publication of the web-based framework is uploaded on bioRvix (https://www.biorxiv.org/content/10.1101/2020.07.08.193227v1) and extended documenation for the interface can be found at www.mobps.de directly.

 # Update